wp-plugins/subscribe2/ReadMe.txt

 * Fixed a few small typos in the inline code comments and email subjects
 * Fixed a bug where Bulk Management changes to move all users to Plain Text Full content would result in blank settings - reported by Sean @ GetSatisfaction
 * Fixed issued with TIME and AUTHORNAME keywords in digest emails - thanks to Robert @ GetSatisfaction
+* Introduced a more flexible Subscribe2 shortcode - thanks to Milan for the patch code

 = Version 6.0 by Matthew Robinson =